JithendarKota/Zomato-prediction/README.md

 # Topics covered:

 1. Creating a New Environment

 2. Loading required Libraries

 3. Loading the Dataset

 4.Understanding the Data

 6.Exploratory data analysis:

-Which restaurant has highest outlets in Bangaluru?
+   1.Which restaurant has highest outlets in Bangaluru?

-How many of the restuarants do not accept online orders?
+   2.How many of the restuarants do not accept online orders?

-What is the ratio b/w restaurants that provide and do not provide table booking ?
+   3.Whether the restaurants offer table booking ?

+   4.Whether the restaurants deliver online or not?

-Rating distribution
+   5.Rating distribution

-Is there any difference b/w votes of restaurants accepting and not accepting online orders?
+   6.Distributions of cost for two people

-Which are the most common restaurant type in Banglore?
+   7.Which are the most common restaurant type in Banglore?

-Cost factor ?
+   8.Cost factor ?

-Which are the foodie areas?
-Which are the most common cuisines in each locations?
+   9.Which are the most common cuisines in each locations?

-Extracting location information using Geopy
-Heatmap of restaurant count on each location
-Which are the most popular cuisines of Bangalore?
-Heatmap of North Indian restaurants
+   10.No. of restaurants in a particular location

-What about South Indian cuisines?
-Analysing Restaurant chains
-Which are the most popular casual dining restaurant chains?
-Where are their outlets located?
-Top quick bites restaurant chains in Banglore
-Where are their outlets located?
-Top Cafes of Banglore?
-Where are their outlets located?
-Wordcloud of dishes liked by cuisines.
-Analysing Reviews
+   11.Distribution of the cost Vs ratings in parallel with online order

+   12.Plotting the counts with the help of pie chart

-Wordcloud of restaurant reviews
+   13.Different type of Services restaurant offer
-Rating distribution

 7. Feature Engineering:

    a) Handling Missing Values

    b) Encoding categorical data into numerical data

 8. Feature Scailing

 9. Feature Selection

 10. Feature importance

 11. Splitting dataset into train & test

 12. Applying ML models

 13. Serialization(saving our model into pickle file)

 14. Deployment using Flask Framework(we also have other servers like heroku,aws,azure,google cloud)